e1miran/Now-Playing-Serato/docs/extras/index.rst

 Artist Extras
 =============

-   WARNING: This feature is still in an experimental stage.

    IMPORTANT: Many settings in this section currently require a restart of the software in order to take effect.

 Need some extra content for audio-only DJing?
 The artist extras plug-ins allow for